mahmoudgaza2023/MiniMax-01/docs/vllm_deployment_guild.md

 ## 📖 Introduction

-We recommend using [vLLM](https://docs.vllm.ai/en/latest/) to deploy MiniMax series models.
-Based on our testing, vLLM performs excellently when deploying MiniMax models, with the following features:
+We recommend using [vLLM](https://docs.vllm.ai/en/latest/) to deploy MiniMax-Text-01 and MiniMax-VL-01 models.
+Based on our testing, vLLM performs excellently when deploying these two models, with the following features:

 - 🔥 Outstanding service throughput performance
 - ⚡ Efficient and intelligent memory management